Ada-Developers-Academy/core-unit-1/intro-to-object-oriented-programming/instance-methods.md

 ### Calling Instance Methods Outside a Class Definition

-Outside of a class definition, our reference to an instance is usually through a variable after making an instance.
+Outside of a class definition, our reference to an instance is often through a variable that was set after making the instance.

-This is an example of creating an instance of `Album` in the variable `purple_rain`.
-On the next line, this instance calls the method `get_genre`.
+We'll also see the instance being passed into other functions, or being stored in other objects as well.
+In those cases, we access the instance through the relevant parameter, or an attribute on some other object.
+The way we call instance methods on the object is the same for all those cases.

+This example creates two `Album` instances, storing each in their own variable.
+After storing the instances, we use the dot operator on each variable to call the method `get_genre` on each instance.

 ```python
 purple_rain = Album()